wwu-cs-support/jailify/README.md

-# Jailify
+# Jailify/Dejailify

-Create jails for senior project groups based on their provided metadata.
+Create or destroy jails for senior project teams on our senior project jail host.

+##Dependencies
+`jailify` depends on `python3` being installed.

 ## Installation
 Run ..............